mezdef/marcziani.com/_drafts/no-country-for-old-things.md

 ---

+Thus far, an assumed result of the evaluated collection is that of reduction, but what if the peripherals that minimalism eschews are, in fact, an integral part of your infrastructure; What if life accrues in the cracks littered with souvenirs and baubles?
+Like king Midas desires for more, minimalism assumes the same of less[^4]—but is this correct?

+Certainly, there is an argument for ensconcement within a larger array: when the stationary banditry of adulthood[^5] trumps mobility or any sense of fulfillment the trappings of a minimalist lifestyle brings.
+The collection of a diverse range of hobbies often means specific sets of tools associated with each, and a lifetime of memories is not always best served by photos on a hard drive.
+But even for those to whom the possibility of less is desirable, the conscious decision to live a maximalist lifestyle is not in arrears.

+If such a dichotomy exists between minimal and maximal lifestyles, then a change from one to the other surely must involve some form of mental sculpting.
+Does freeing yourself from clutter mean you will finally be [ready to write][L5], will your mind be clearer?
+Conversely, one wonders if a journey in the opposite direction could act as a form of relaxation,[^6] a freeing of contraints.
+To follow this line of thinking, might the perception of self also undergoe a change based on a movement in one direction or the other?

+Unfortunately the answers to these questions are hard to answer, especially at the ability to see outside ones' self and judge the difference between a past and current mental state is no mean feat.
+These questions are almost certainly up to the individual, and best answered through personal experimentation and reflection.[^7]

+---

-The march towards reduction is a series is all very well, but what of living with those decisions?
+The march towards reduction is all very well, but what of living with those decisions?
 Lifestyle choices are often constrained by practical limitations related to occupation, income, culture, and long-term commitments.
 Happily, minimalism without the bells and whistles is a practice that can be achieved without regard to many of those factors.
 If circumstances align to allow a flexible lifestyle, then reduction can be a way to accelerate those choices.

 Perhaps most importantly, reduction introduces a necessary mindfulness to everyday consumption; If the goal is a lesser amount of things—reasons aside—then a certain amount of consideration is required to either reduce to a given volume or maintain a desired level.
 One of the main reasons why many find it difficult or undesirable (simply not worth their while—after all, it’s not a ‘problem’ that everyone needs to solve) to achieve a form of minimalism is that the  amount of mental effort involved is a significant hurdle: loosing that object you love but has no purpose other than sunk-cost is no easy task.
 The other lingering questions ‘*how much should I reduce by*’ and ‘*at what point is this process complete*’ are not easily answerable, and ultimately up to the individual.